ncesnagoya/asp-gr_peach_gcc-mbed/README.md

  - You can get started programming without installing software in your computer.
  - No high functional debugging such like breakpoints, step-by-step execution, etc.
 - Command Line
- - Install development tools including arm cross-compilers and source code in your computer.
+ - Install development tools including ARM cross-compilers and source code in your computer.
  - Please read Installation Guide for more details.
 - IDE
- - TrueStudio or Eclipse can be used to perform high functional debugging.
+ - TrueStudio or Eclipse can be used for high functional debugging.
- - Install manuals will be provided here in near future.
+ - You can find the installation manual provided by attolic and A.I.Corporaiton [here](https://github.com/ncesnagoya/asp-gr_peach_gcc-mbed/blob/master/docs/TrueSTUDIO_GR-PEACH-With_mbed_Arduino.pdf).
+   - Many thanks to [A.I.Corporation](http://www.aicp.co.jp/en/index.html) for their supports.

 # Documents

 ## For web compiler-based development